-- Follow the U.S. Embassy in Zambia on Twitter and visiting the Embassy’s Facebook page.
+- Follow the U.S. Embassy in Zambia on Twitter and visiting the Embassy’s website.

 Travelers using public transportation or visiting high pedestrian traffic areas are advised to be vigilant against robbery and pick-pocketing.
 Vehicle thefts and burglaries occur throughout the country, including “smash and grab” thefts from vehicles either parked or stopped at intersections or in traffic.
 Try not to leave valuables visible in unattended vehicles.

-You should use caution when traveling near the border with Congo.
-Although rebel militias are no longer active in the Katanga province of Congo, armed criminal elements remain in the border area.
+You should use caution when traveling near the border with the DRC.
+Although rebel militias are no longer active in the Katanga province of the DRC, armed criminal elements remain in the border area.

 Do not buy counterfeit and pirated goods, even if they are widely available.
 Not only are the bootlegs illegal in the United States, if you purchase them you may also be breaking local law.